fchevrey/abstract_vm/README.md

 - all the Lexer function and variables are statics
 - a factory class
 - a singleton patterne to use the Facoty class method without instanciation (the prototypes of the function where givent in the subjects and are not static)
-- a Tempalte class that inherit from IOperand
+- a Template class that inherit from IOperand